selvinortiz/craft.envy/README.md

 2. It might be easier to start using **envy** by downloading rather than cloning into your *craft install* as that can lead to submodule issues.

-3. If you get stuck, I would love to help you... just ping me!
+3. If you get stuck just ping track me down online, I'll be happy to help.

 4. If you have any questions or comments you can find me on **twitter** [@selvinortiz](http://twitter.com/selvinortiz)